 In June 2019, First Unitarian Church displayed two quilts.
 These are their stories:

 The first quilt was constructed of squares purchased by members and local businesses in 1898 and bears the names of famous church members such as Sarah and George Joslyn, Reverend Newton Mann and Rowena Morse, in addition to local Omaha businesses of the period.
 The quilt is a remarkable record of late 19th century Omaha commerce and culture.
 This historical quilt hangs in the International Quilt Museum in Lincoln, Nebraska.
 As part of our Heritage Celebration, the Quilt Museum allowed us to display it the weekend of June 8-9 in our sanctuary.
 A reception and slide show in the Common Room provided a closer look at the names on the quilt.
 Click here to see more information about this historic quilt.

 The 1898 quilt was joined by the recently constructed 2019 quilt which is a contemporary replica featuring squares signed by current members.
 This new quilt was created by Women's Alliance members Barb Dewell and Nancy Scott to celebrate the 100th anniversary of the church building and the 150th anniversary of the congregation.
-The new quilt will be kept hanging in the Common Room through August.
-Be sure to come visit us to see this new quilt.
-See photo below.
+The new quilt was kept hanging at the church for a whole month.
 You can learn more about our year-long celebration by clicking here.